 The respect, protection, promotion and implementation of the Right to the City are crucial to promote a shift in the current urban development paradigm.
-Therefore, the urban development process must be based on the following guiding principles:

-- The full exercise of citizenship, respecting and protecting human rights for all; - The respect and fulfilment of the social function of land and property; - The democratic management of the territory; - The right to socially produce the habitat and economy for citizen's life; assuring the rights of informal workers: - The responsible and sustainable management of common (natural, energy, historic and cultural) assets; - The equal enjoyment of public spaces and community facilities.
+Therefore, the urban development process must be based on the following guiding principles: the full exercise of citizenship, respecting and protecting human rights for all; the respect and fulfilment of the social function of land and property; the democratic management of the territory; the right to socially produce the habitat and economy for citizen's life; assurance of the rights of informal workers; responsible and sustainable management of common (natural, energy, historic and cultural) assets; and equal enjoyment of public spaces and community facilities.
 The Right to the City implementation also requires a framework for the decentralization of public administration (office, technical ability, resources) and an active role of local authorities, ensuring them democratic and participatory mechanisms in decision-making processes.

-Having in mind these principles, the implementation of the Right to the City demands actions in four thematic axes, in which the GPR2C analysis and proposals are organized: Human Rights in the Cities; Democratic and Participatory Governance in the Cities; Urbanization, Sustainable Use of the Territory and Social Inclusion; and Economic Development and Social Inclusion in Cities5.
+Having in mind these principles, the implementation of the Right to the City demands actions in four thematic axes, in which the GPR2C is organized: Human Rights in the Cities; Democratic and Participatory Governance in the Cities; Urbanization, Sustainable Use of the Territory and Social Inclusion; and Economic Development and Social Inclusion in Cities.